Brisbane, California: Government

 The mayor is Clifford R Lentz, and Coleen Mackin is Mayor Pro Tempore.

 According to the California Secretary of State, as of February 10, 2019, Brisbane has 2,794 registered voters.
 Of those, 1,455 (52.1%) are registered Democrats, 292 (10.5%) are registered Republicans, and 906 (32.4%) have declined to state a political party.

 Education

-The city is served by the Brisbane Public Library of the San Mateo County Libraries, a member of the Peninsula Library System.
+The city is served by the Brisbane Public Library.
+This library is part of the San Mateo County Libraries library system, which is in turn a member of the Peninsula Library System.

 Transportation

 The main arterial road serving Brisbane is Bayshore Boulevard.
 The boulevard continues north to San Francisco and south to South San Francisco and SFO.
 U.S. Route 101 also goes past the city on the eastern side adjacent to San Francisco Bay.

 SamTrans provides bus service through the city along Bayshore Boulevard.
 Shuttles connecting to nearby BART, Muni T-Third Street line and Caltrain stations are available to residents and employees in the city.